Adaptive virtual element methods with equilibrated fluxes: Numerical results

-The aim of the present section is to investigate the behaviour of the efficiency indices of residual~\eqref{residual:error_estimator} and equilibrated~\eqref{global_EE} error estimators.
+The aim of the present section is to investigate the behaviour of the effectivity indices of the residual~\eqref{residual:error_estimator} and equilibrated~\eqref{global_EE} error estimators.
 In particular, we demonstrate the numerical $\p$-robustness of the latter.

-We define the efficiency index of the two error estimators as follows:
+We define the effectivity index of the two error estimators as follows:

 We run the $\p$-version of the method with exact solution~$u_1$ defined in~\eqref{u1}.
 As an underlying mesh, we fix a uniform Cartesian mesh with~$12$ elements.
 The behaviour of efficiency indices~\eqref{efficiency:two_EE} is depicted in Figure~\ref{figure:efficiency_index}.